shmeleva/Django-Game-Store/README.md

 #### 3.2 Extra Features

-##### Save/Load and Resolution Feature
+##### Save / Load and Resolution Feature
 **_100 points_**

-* The service supports saving and loading for games with the simple message protocol described in Game Developer Information.
+* The service supports saving and loading for games with the simple message protocol described in _Game Developer Information_.
-* The service is able to receive additional style settings which are then applied to the iframe
+* The service is able to receive additional style settings which are then applied to the `iframe`.

 ##### Social Login
 **_100 points_**